rachelesmee/website/foss4gukguidelines.md

 Please consider whether it’s possible to archive the discussions when the event has finished.
 Again it is often necessary to refer back to previous discussions in future years.

+Should you require a headed paper template, or official communications from OSGeo:UK, such as for overseas delegates or speakers, please contact us.

 #### Sponsors

 Sponsors will expect some opportunity to promote their organisations.